MaxFuhrich/java-features-workshop/README.md

 }
 ```

 > **_NOTE:_** Be aware that a case might never be reached if a case checking for a supertype comes before.
 For example, if you check if its of type Number before checking if it's an Integer will never reach the second case.
-This is called dominance of case labels, where the Number case label dominates the Interger case label.
+This is called dominance of case labels, where the Number case label dominates the Integer case label.

 All of this suggests a simple, predictable, and readable ordering of case labels in which the constant case labels should appear before the guarded pattern case labels, and those should appear before the unguarded pattern case labels: